hs-duesseldorf/se2rest/README.md

 ### 4.2.3.
 Create App class

+`App.java` is the entry point of our JavaFX application.

 Create the class ```App.java``` inside the ```view``` package, check the box at ```public static void main(String[] args)``` and select ```Application``` from the package ```javafx.application``` as superclass:

 ![createclientapp](images/eclipse20_client_app.png)

 ### 4.2.4.
 Finalize the app class

+We only need to extend our App from `javafx.application.Application` and overwrite the `start()` method, where we load a new Scene build from a FXML file, to have a working JavaFX application.

 Put the following code into ```App.java```: